Edited by Eric Malicky, MD

 Imaging Studies: Bunions

-If your surgeon is contemplating an operation, it is common to obtain weight-bearing x-rays of the foot.
-These x-rays are typically taken from the top (anteroposterior) (see Figure 2) and from the sides (lateral).
-Both of these x-ray views allow the operation of the big toe joint (first MTP joint) to be observed.
+To fully evaluate a bunion it is necessary to obtain standing x-rays of the foot.
+These x-rays are typically taken from the top (anteroposterior) (see Figure 2) and from the side of the foot.
+A physician can use these x-rays to classify the extent of the bunion deformity.

 Figure 2: X-ray showing bunion